bricker0/Map-a-Feature-Service/README.md

 #Add another layer

-I want to see if these trees are close to herritage landmarks.
-I can see that there is a Landamarks layer.
+I want to see if these trees are close to heritage landmarks.
+I can see that there is a Landmarks layer.
 I will make a new variable called Seattle landmarks and add it to the map.
 I add this next bit just under the add to map.

  ```
  //set the Seattle Landmarks variable call the server to then display or add to the map
         var seattleLandmarks = L.esri.featureLayer({url: 'https://gisrevprxy.seattle.gov/arcgis/rest/services/ext/WM_CityGISLayers/MapServer/55'}).addTo(map);
  ```

  I need popup information for this new layer too.
-I see what attributes are available and decide to share informaiton about the address and how long this site has been recognized.
+I see what attributes are available and decide to share information about the address and how long this site has been recognized.
 I add the following under the feature properties

   ```
   //popup information for landmarks